 Gum disease, or periodontitis as it is formally called, is an inflammation of the supportive tissues around your teeth.
 Most people suffer from this disease at some point in their life.
 Although the initial stage of gum disease can be painless, it gets worse if left untreated and could result in the loss of a tooth.

 One of the causes of gum disease is poor oral hygiene; this includes poor brushing and flossing habits and allows for bacteria buildup of plaque in the area where the gum meets the teeth.
 Other causes include having a family history of dental disease, hormonal changes, and in some cases, kissing.
 Entamoeba gingivalis is an organism found in the mouth of most people suffering from gum disease, and one of the modes of transmission is kissing.

-The first stage of gum disease is called Gingivitis, and is associated with reoccurring redness and bleeding of the gums during brushing or flossing.
-These symptoms are as a result of the toxins plaque produces while surrounding the teeth, leading to irritations.
+The first stage of gum disease is called Gingivitis and is associated with reoccurring redness and bleeding of the gums during brushing or flossing.
+These symptoms are a result of the toxins plaque produces while surrounding the teeth, leading to irritations.

 Remember, gum disease affects most people, so always seek the advice of your dentist to prevent severe cases of gum disease.